 Physical exercise is a great route to take for better brain health, as it improves the flow of blood to your brain.
 Older people who regularly undertake moderate exercise have a 36 per cent lower risk of cognitive impairment than those who do not.

-If you are not able to do any physical exercise, then there are other ways for you to keep your brain engaged.
+There are other ways for you to keep your brain engaged.
 You could read a book, complete a jigsaw or crossword, play a game of chess, learn a new skill or language.
-Here are four easy activities you could do every day to strengthen brain function:
+Our community directory has many adult learning opportunities.
+If you are unable to get out, the home library service can arrange to have books delivered to your home on a regular basis.

 If you are worried about memory loss, you may want to read our information about dementia.